 Revenue management refers to the practice of applying data to develop strategic, profit-boosting pricing models.

 It’s used in businesses of all types.
-However, when it comes to the accommodation industry, revenue management is used more specifically to predict consumer demand so that hotels, holiday parks, resorts, and other hospitality businesses can sell their rooms or sites at the most optimized prices.
+However, when it comes to the accommodation industry, revenue management is used more specifically to predict consumer demand so that hotels, holiday parks, resorts, and other hospitality businesses can sell their rooms or sites at the most optimised prices.
 Now that we have that covered, what is a Revenue Management System (RMS)?

 What is a Revenue Management System (RMS)?

 A Revenue Management System (or RMS) is an intelligent software solution that automates necessary revenue management tasks to save time and increase efficacy.
-For hospitality businesses, these systems work to calculate and recommend appropriate rates for a specific time of year, customer type, or channel based on the data they collect and analyze.
+For hospitality businesses, these systems work to calculate and recommend appropriate rates for a specific time of year, customer type, or channel based on the data they collect and analyse.

 Here’s Why You Need a Revenue Management System (RMS)